Create a

 3. Clarify strengths, preferences, and aspirations

 Conduct an assessment of the current skills, capabilities, and critical experiences that have defined or contributed to the greatest career successes to date.
-Consider which tasks or challenges inspired and motivated the greatest engagement and satisfaction levels in previous roles.
-Research and build a listing of the most important skills for current and longer-term success in the HR career field and functions.
+Consider which tasks or challenges inspired and motivated the highest levels of engagement and satisfaction in previous roles.
+Research and build a list of the most important skills for current and long-term success in the HR field and its functions.

 Losing an HR role should prompt reflection on what kind of work environment, mission or purpose, and culture best “feed” one's aspirations and preferences for work life.
-Remember that different types of cultures will appeal to different people, and be prepared to research different organizations to understand their purpose/mission, culture, and work styles.
+Remember that different cultures will appeal to different people, and be prepared to research various organizations to understand their purpose/mission, culture, and work styles.

 4. Focus presentation on skills and results